 Ability to Maintain a Good Work-Life Balance

 The way we work is changing.
 Younger generations of workers (Millennials, Gen Z) are eschewing the traditional 9-5 in favor of more flexibility and balance in their schedule.
 Allowing for flexible hours or even full-time remote workers makes your company that much more attractive to a changing workforce.
-70% of people work remotely at least one day a week.
+54% of the American workforce work remotely at least once a month.
 It’s more than a trend at this point and a perk employees are definitely looking for.

 The best part is, what’s good for the employee is also good for the employer.
 Sure, there’s the fact that you’ve improved workplace morale, but you’ve also dramatically broadened your hiring pool.
 You’re not tethered to one physical location if you go the remote work route.
 Furthermore, simply broadcasting a flexible work schedule might make applicants take a second look at your company.